sidneyrussell0/Meddit/README.md

 - Reddit API

 ## Getting Started
-The instructions below will demonstrate how to set up the project locally.
+The instructions below will demonstrate how to set up the project locally:

 ### Installation
 - In your terminal, run: